 Monthly Compensation for DIC Veterans Benefits

-- $258 Add $258 if at the time of the veteran’s death, the veteran was in receipt of or entitled to receive compensation for a service-connected disability rated totally disabling (including a rating based on individual unemployability) for a continuous period of at least 8 years immediately preceding death AND the surviving spouse was married to the veteran for those same 8 years.
+- $272.46 Add this amount if at the time of the veteran’s death, the veteran was in receipt of or entitled to receive compensation for a service-connected disability rated totally disabling (including a rating based on individual unemployability) for a continuous period of at least 8 years immediately preceding death AND the surviving spouse was married to the veteran for those same 8 years.
 (38 U.S.C.
 1311(a)(2))

 FAQ: DIC Veteran Widow Benefits Appeals and Denials